emqx/emqx-plugin-sdv/README.md

 Each dispatcher process maintains a inflight state of the messages to be sent to the subscribers.

-The inflight state is a ETS table of tuples of `{Pid, VIN, RequestID}`.
+The inflight state is a ETS table of tuples of `{Key = SubPid, VIN, Ts, RequestID}`.

 The dispatcher should call `emqx_cm:is_channel_connected/1` to check if the subscriber is currently online.
 Ignore the notification if the subscriber is not online.